 Please note that this firm and its lawyers have no involvement in any of these scams.
 Our name is being used in an unauthorised and illegal way.

 We report incidents of which we become aware to the relevant authorities.
 There are, however, new scams being devised by criminals regularly.

-You can find further information on scams (including ones we have reported) on the Solicitors Regulation Authority website.
+If you are based in the UK, you can find further information on scams (including ones we have reported) on the Solicitors Regulation Authority ("SRA") website.
 You can also contact the SRA to find out if individuals or firms are regulated and authorised by the SRA and verify an individual's or firm's practising details.
 Other verification methods, such as checking public records (e.g. telephone directories and company records) may also be undertaken.